 The hazard perception pass marks may be subject to further change in the future.

-The DSA think the test is too easy!
+The DVSA think the test is too easy!

 In the first six weeks of the new test, figures reveal that the candidates are already achieving an 80 per cent pass rate in the hazard perception element of the driving test.